amblerhq/withCSV/API.md

 **uniq(iterator)**: deduplicates records from your CSV file.
 It can accept as argument :

 * A column name to deduplicate on that column
-* An array of column anmes to deduplicate on the combination of those columns
+* An array of column names to deduplicate on the combination of those columns
 * A callback returning a string to deduplicate on the value of that string

 ### 🚧 Terminator methods